Project Solution Accelerator

 I can’t delete a project – but I’m THE project manager!

-Top 5 Reasons to Deploy Project Online / Project Server
+Top 5 Reasons to Deploy Project Server

-Working with Teams in Project Online/Project Server 2013
+Working with Teams in Project Server 2013

-<latte> It’s been a while since I last discussed Teams and Team Resources, and having learnt something new recently (kudos goes to Eric Uyttewaal who is always very willing to share his expertise) I thought it was time to re-visit the topic.
-Introducing Teams The Team feature was introduced way back in Project Server 2007, […]
+It’s been a while since I last discussed Teams and Team Resources, and having learnt something new recently (kudos goes to Eric Uyttewaal who is always very willing to share his expertise) I thought it was time to re-visit the topic.
+Introducing Teams The Team feature was introduced way back in Project Server 2007, and […]